skoppaka-67/IMDB/flask/README.md

  # Authorization

+  Used Json Web Tokens to authorize the user

  # Authentication

+ Used HTTPBasicAuth for  user Authanticaion

  # Requirements
    Python 3.6
    Flask
+   MongoDB

 # Create virtual environment and activate it
   virtualenv -p python3 env